webplatform/docs-wpd/Projects/editors_guide/index.md

 ** Find content that needs your review.
 *** Review recently edited articles.
 **** http://docs.webplatform.org/wiki/Special:RecentChanges
-Need to clean up older content on this page.
+***** [COMMENT:] Need to clean up older content on this page.
 Delete Things already done, Pages being worked on, and Completed pages, unless someone plans to keep updating these sections.
 *** Visit the Most Wanted Tasks page to find articles to fix.
 **** http://docs.webplatform.org/wiki/WPD:Most_Wanted_Tasks
 Used for DocSprints, and to point contributors to a specific task, if they don't have one in mind.